 For over a thousand years, gongs of various types have played an important role in both the religious and secular music of many Asian cultures.
 Gongs were sounded to chase away evil spirits, warn of invading armies, heal the sick and invoke the spirits of the dead.
 To be touched by a gong was said to bring happiness and strength.
 Today, this revered instrument of warriors, emperors, princes and priests adds a special aura to any setting.
 Handcrafted using traditional methods, Woodstock Gongs brings the ancient wonders of the Far East home.

 The Brass Desktop Gong measures 12" tall, 10" wide, and 5" deep and 6" in diameter.
 The stand is made of ash wood in a black finish.
 This brass gong for sale is made of hand-hammered brass and includes a mallet.
-Shop for Zen office supplies online today.
+Minor assembly required.